Engagement and Retention

-On the first study visit, participants will undergo a regular clinical assessment as well as bone and kidney health testing.
-Participants will switch to E/C/F/TAF and be monitored for 12 weeks.
-Following this period, the HCV antiviral regimen (SOF/VEL) will be added to the regimen for a further 12 weeks — all study drugs will be dispensed during daily visits to community pharmacies.
-After completion of the SOF/VEL treatment, study participants will visit their physicians for assessments at 12- and 24-weeks post-treatment.
-Finally, participants will switch to B/F/TAF for a further 48 weeks.
-At the end of the study, participants and their physician will decide whether to remain on B/F/TAF, switch to a different ART regimen, or resume a previous ART regimen.
+On the first study visit, participants underwent a regular clinical assessment as well as bone and kidney health testing.
+Participants switched to E/C/F/TAF and were monitored for 12 weeks.
+Following this period, the HCV antiviral regimen (SOF/VEL) was added to the regimen for a further 12 weeks — all study drugs were dispensed during daily visits to community pharmacies.
+After completion of the SOF/VEL treatment, study participants visited their physicians for assessments at 12- and 24-weeks post-treatment.
+Finally, participants switched to B/F/TAF for a further 48 weeks.
+At the end of the study, participants and their physician decided whether to remain on B/F/TAF, switch to a different ART regimen, or resume a previous ART regimen.

 If you would like more information on this clinical study, please refer to clinicaltrials.gov.